jasonleow/pictranslate/src/pages/index.md

 title: Home
 sections:
   - type: heroblock
-    title: 'Hi, I''m Stackbit Exto Portfolio Theme.'
+    title: Hello, bhā'i ভাই !
     section_id: hero
     component: HeroBlock
-    content: >-
-      This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
-  - type: portfolioblock
-    title: Recent Work
+    content: VisualAid is a volunteer project to enable better communication between healthcare workers & migrant workers affected by COVID-19.
+Use the illustrations as a visual aid to help you communicate what you mean, better.
+  - view_all_text: View All
+    num_projects_displayed: 29
     section_id: latest-projects
+    view_all_url: portfolio/index.html
+    subtitle: See all the illustrations available.
+    title: Visual aids
+    type: portfolioblock
+    layout_style: tiles
     component: PortfolioBlock
-    subtitle: An optional subtitle of the section
-    layout_style: mosaic
-    num_projects_displayed: 6
-    view_all_text: View All
-    view_all_url: portfolio/index.html
   - type: servicesblock
     title: What We Do
     section_id: services